 Cost: Free (self-hosted), Essential from €19 / month

 Clicky Web Analytics, or just Clicky, is a web analysis tool founded just before Matomo in 2006.
-Clicky has around 0.5% of the web analysis market.
-With a free account you will get most basic features such as number of visitors, average time spent on site, popular content, bounce rate, traffic sources, users country of origin and more.
-With the premium account you get a lot more features, including heatmaps, split testing and various advanced reports.
+Clicky has around 0.5% of the web analytics market.
+With a free account, you will get the most basic features such as the number of visitors, average time spent on site, popular content, bounce rate, traffic sources, users’ country of origin, and more.
+With the premium account, you get a lot more features, including heatmaps, split testing, and various advanced reports.

 Cost: Free, Pro from $9.99/month

 Probably one of the oldest traffic analysis tools that are still around.
 It was founded by an Irish guy named Aodhán Cullen when he was 16 years old back in 1999.
 Aodhán Cullen is still running his company.
 Statcounter is used by approximately 0.9% of all websites on the internet and holds 1.3% of the web analytics market.
 Statcounter does not offer very advanced features in comparison to Google Analytics, Yandex Metrica, or Matomo.
 But it does offer enough functionality to track the traffic you get to your website.

 Cost: Free up to 99.000 views, from $9/month

 Open Web Analytics is an open-source web analysis tool built on PHP and MySQL and was founded in 2006.
 Since the software is open-source, it’s also completely free to use.
 Open Web Analytics is used by less than 0.1% of all websites and holds a market share of around 0.1%.

 Open Web Analytics offers more advanced features than, for example, StatCounter.
 But unlike Matomo, they don’t offer any cloud or hosted services.
 To use Open Web Analytics, you have to set up your own hosting and configure the software yourself, which definitely can be seen as a drawback.